fbpx

 ©JRS

-Boys are particularly vulnerable to forced recruitment by armed groups, while girls are at risk of sexual violence either at school or on their way home and are likely to be kidnapped by the various militias to fight, cook for them or are forced to marry members of these armed groups.
+Boys are particularly vulnerable to forced recruitment by armed groups, while girls, susceptible to sexual violence either at school or on their way home, are often kidnapped by the various militias to fight, cook for them or are forced to marry members of these armed groups.
+Moreover, in the camps for displaced persons, they are at risk of being trafficked and/or sexually exploited.

-We work together with the JRS to enable displaced children to go to school, with a special focus on girls.
-We provide them with school materials, teaching kits and financial support for school fees.
-Schools are not only places of learning but also of protection, of support and coexistence.
+We work to foster access to school for displaced children, offering specific help to girls.
+We provide them with school supplies, learning kits and financial support for school fees.
+Schools are not just places of learning but also of protection, of support and coexistence.

 ©SERGI CÁMARA